KeHang-Zhu/Sentiment_analysis_parse_newspaper/README.md

 Unfortunately, GitHub doesn't support embedding videos directly in README files.
 However, you can find the "heatmap_evolution_597.mp4" in the repo and download it to watch.

-## Future steps:
+### Step7*: Fine-tune the pre-trained model
-1. Fine tuning off-the-shelf Roberta.
-Pick out articles about economic news/bankrupcy/small business need loans
+Fine tuning off-the-shelf Roberta.
+Pick out articles about economic news/bankrupcy/small business need loans.